owlbarn/tutorial/book/case-image-inception/README.md

 Besides the parameter size and detection accuracy, more requirements are proposed.
 For example, there is the problem of recognising an object, e.g. a car, from different perspective.
 And the "Picasso problem" in image recognition where some feature in an object is intentionally distorted or misplaced.
-These problems shows one deficient in the existing image classification approach: the lack of connection between features.
+These problems shows one deficiency in the existing image classification approach: the lack of connection between features.
 It may recognise a "nose" feature, and a "eye" feature, and then the object is recognised as a human face, even though the nose is perhaps above the eyes.
 The "Capsule network" is proposed to address this problem.
 Instead of using only scalar to represent feature, it uses a vector that includes more information such as orientation and object size etc.
 The "capsule" utilises these information to capture the relative relationship between features.

 There are many more networks that we cannot cover them one by one here, but hopefully you can see that there are some common theme in the development of image recognition architectures.
-Next, we will come to the main topic of this chapter: how InceptionV3 is designed and built based on these previous work.
+Next, we will come to the main topic of this chapter: how InceptionV3 is designed based on these previous work.

 ## Building InceptionV3 Network

-Proppsed by Christian Szegedy et. al., [InceptionV3](https://arxiv.org/abs/1512.00567) is one of Google's latest effort to do image recognition.
+Proppsed by Christian Szegedy et. al., [InceptionV3](https://arxiv.org/abs/1512.00567) is one of Google's latest effort to perform image recognition.
 It is trained for the [ImageNet Large Visual Recognition Challenge](http://www.image-net.org/challenges/LSVRC/).
 This is a standard task in computer vision, where models try to classify entire images into 1000 classes, like "Zebra", "Dalmatian", and "Dishwasher", etc. Compared with previous DNN models, InceptionV3 has one of the most complex networks architectures in computer vision.

 The design of image recognition networks is about the tradeoff between computation cost, memory usage, and accuracy.
 Just increasing model size and computation cost tends to increase the accuracy, but the benefit will decrease soon.